ExitValue.ai

 What EBITDA multiple do PT consolidators pay?

-Add-on acquisitions (single clinics folding into an existing platform) typically trade at 3-6x EBITDA.
+Add-on acquisitions (single clinics folding into an existing platform) typically trade at platform-tier earnings multiples.
 Regional groups command 7-10x.
-Platform deals with 10+ locations and proven scalability reach 10-12x EBITDA.
+Platform deals with 10+ locations and proven scalability reach platform-tier earnings multiples.
 The specific multiple depends on therapist retention, payor mix, and geographic market.

 How does therapist retention affect PT practice value?